Minnesota Wildflowers

 on: 2009-06-13 16:10:35

 Large beardtongue is not considered a rare or endangered plant in MN.
-If you check the county distribution map on the USDA Plants database (see link above) you'll see it has a pretty large range in MN.
+If you check the county distribution map (see above) you'll see it has a pretty large range in MN.

 Posted by: Sue